Plant scan

 Mobile plant scanner analyzing a clear houseplant leaf photo

-When scan plant to identify is useful
+When scanning a plant for identification is useful

 • Gardeners use plant scanners to name volunteers, weeds, ornamentals, and surprise seedlings before deciding whether to keep, move, prune, or remove the plant.